 “Well, yes— wait, what?”

 “Unity has been ruling for two thousand years, Gareth, getting greedier and greedier with each passing day.
-In all that time, there’s not been a single revolution, battle, secession – well, aside from Egil’s rebellion, but that’s another issue.
+In all that time, there’s not been a single revolution, battle, secession – well, aside from Egil’s rebellion, but that’s an exception.
 Aside from him – no, including him – anyone who speaks out against Unity ends up mysteriously dead, missing, or they just go silent.
 Why?”

 “I don’t know,” Gareth admitted.

 “What do you know about the Enforcers?”

 “That’s what I thought.”
 Roman sighed.
 “You know those dogs that are bred just to be mean?
 To attack anyone their owner tells them to?
 You don’t blame the dog for that, right?”